Estimated reading time: 5 minutes

 There are manual ways of comparing church staff pay and benefits.

-That is simply to contact other churches and share pay information.
+That is simply to contact other churches (similar in size to yours) and share pay information.

 The advantage of doing manual comparisons is that it allows you the opportunity to have conversations with other church administrators about pay and benefit practices.

-A quicker and more efficient way to determine fair pay is to use the information that has already been gathered in books like Compensation Handbook for Church Staff to ensure that church employees are compensated fairly and comparable to others in the same position.
+A quicker and more efficient way to determine fair pay is to use the information already gathered in books like Compensation Handbook for Church Staff to ensure that church employees are compensated fairly and comparable to others in the same position.

 This book is a great resource because it takes the guesswork out of pay grades and gives you all the needed information to put together your own pay range recommendations.

-The other benefit of using benchmark comparisons is the information, and source used, can be considered in the rare occasion of an IRS church audit.
+The other benefit of using benchmark comparisons is that the information and source used can be considered in the rare occasion of an IRS church audit.